Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that it has collaborated with the South East Asia Rainforest Research Partnership (SEARRP), a Borneo-based scientific research facility with expertise in habitat restoration and sustainable plantation management to quantify its conservation efforts and review its management and monitoring plans.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports partnering with the South East Asia Rainforest Research Partnership (SEARRP) which addresses major environmental issues, with expertise in habitat restoration and sustainable plantation management.

 • Y